Source: T.M.O.F via Wikimedia Commons CC BY-SA 2.0

 The resultant jerky motion is due to the mismatch between the engine speed and road speed relative to the selected gear.
 Let me give you a simple scenario.

 Say you're cruising down a highway at 60 kph in 4th gear at 2000 rpm.
 Then, you dip the brake slowing the car down to 40 kph, downshift to 3rd gear (engine speed drops to idle at this point) and let the clutch out.
 The engine immediately jumps to roughly 3000 rpm as the clutch engages, followed by that all-familiar head bobbing.
+This can be explained by the physics that take place inside the transmission when you execute the downshift, as succinctly explained by Jason Fenske of Engineering Explained below:

 Basically, as long as you're off the clutch driving as normal, everything from the engine to the clutch plate to the input shaft and finally to the output shaft spins together.

 The moment you depress the clutch, you separate the clutch plate from the flywheel (a spinning metal that spins with the engine), causing the latter to slow down.
 As 4th gear is still engaged, the clutch plate continues to spin at 4th gear speed.
-Shift the shifter into 3rd and everything in the transmission including the clutch plate speeds up
+Shift the shifter into 3rd and everything in the transmission including the clutch plate speeds up.

 Going back to the scenario I had given above, the clutch plate will rotate at 3000 rpm while the engine, since it's no longer connected to the transmission, drops to idling speed (maybe around 1500 rpm).
 Mate the clutch plate that spins at 3000 rpm with the flywheel rotating at 1500 rpm, the fast spinning clutch will force the engine to speed up to match the clutch plate's rotational speed.
 As the transition is abrupt, a 'braking-like' thrust is felt, identifiable from the unpleasant jerky motion.